vyos/vyos-documentation/docs/configuration-overview.rst

 Operational info from config mode
 ---------------------------------

-When inside configuration mode you are not directly able to execute operational commands, access to these commands are possible trough the use of the `run [command]` command.
+When inside configuration mode you are not directly able to execute operational commands.

+Access to these commands are possible through the use of the `run [command]` command.
 From this command you will have access to everything accessible from operational mode.
 Command completion and syntax help with `?` and `[tab]` will also work.